hyperspy/hyperspy/doc/user_guide/eds.rst

     Absorption of the emitted Bremsstrahlung

+Other models of emission are available for this function (see Small et al. 1987, Castellano et l.
+2004)

 b) Absorption in the sample

 The absorption correction is based upon a simplified representation of the x-ray depth distribution known as Love & Scott model.
 A quadrilateral profile is assumed for the distribution of x-ray generation.
 This simplification has been detailed in (Sewell et al 1985).
 This model has shown a good robustness and seems to be adapted for the quantitative analysis of both heavy and light elements.